zobront/token-ping/README.md

 ## ERC20 Methods

-All view methods on the ERC20 standard will be available on your contract instance.
+All external view methods on the ERC20 standard will be available on your contract instance.

 - function name() public view returns (string memory);
 - function symbol() public view returns (string memory);